- Financial Aid Application Deadlines

 The Rowan University Scholars Program

 The Rowan University Scholars Program is available to New Jersey residents and non-residents for up to eight semesters.
 The program is funded entirely by Rowan University to reward and attract recent high school graduates who have achieved academic distinction as indicated by high school GPA (minimum 3.0 GPA required for consideration) and SAT score.
 The following chart shows the level of award based on a student's academic record.
+Scholarships are awarded to first-time, full-time freshman entering during the fall term.
+Scholarships are not awarded to students entering during the spring term.

 |SAT Range*||Scholarship Amount Range**|